 Parking for Box Hill

-Or, there is another near the stepping stones.
+If you want the torture (which I recommend) then I suggest parking at the bottom somewhere.
+There is a car park at the Box Hill and Westhumble train station, and another near the stepping stones.
 I can’t see it marked on Google Maps, but it’s located just off the A24.
 If you look up the location of the stepping stones, you should see a little road off the A24 near them.
-In my Box Hill walk description below, I walk through this car park, so you can see roughly where it is.
+In my Box Hill walking route description below, I walk through this car park, so you can see roughly where it is.

 My plan for today was not actually to do this particular walk….